Web DevelopmentArchitecture

 Building this project end-to-end reinforced a few things:

-SvelteKit is a joy to work with.
+• SvelteKit is a joy to work with.
 File-based routing, built-in SSR, and Svelte 5’s runes make frontend development fast and intuitive.
-The mdsvex integration for blog content is particularly elegant.
+The mdsvex integration for blog content is particularly elegant (just add another .svx file and you have another blog post!).

-Keep it simple.
+• Keep it simple.
 The visit counter is a small feature, but it touches every layer of the stack — frontend component, API proxy, REST endpoint, service logic, database persistence.
-That’s a full vertical slice through a production architecture.

 What’s Next